lealceldeiro/gems/Stratospheric/README.md

 AWS SQS is a fully managed messaging service.
 We can use this service to pass messages between different parts of our system in a highly scalable fashion.
 It allows point-to-point communication where only one receiver will handle the message at a given time.
 AWS SQS can further help us integrate or decouple components in a distributed architecture.

 Scalability, durability, and reliability of our processing with SQS depend on the queue type.
 AWS offers two different SQS types: FIFO and Standard.

+**Dead-Letter Queues**

+Each AWS SQS message has a `ReceiveCount` attribute that stores a counter and tracks how often the message has been consumed already.
+As part of the queue configuration, we can define a `maxReceiveCount` to specify how many processing attempts our messages have until they’re moved to a dead-letter queue.

+A dead-letter queue is just another AWS SQS queue that stores unprocessable messages.
+The type of this queue has to match the type of source queue.
+In other words, a FIFO queue can only target a FIFO queue as a dead-letter queue.
+DLQs are optional, so we can define AWS SQS queues without specifying a DLQ.

+It's a general best practice to create a DLQ for each of our processing queues due to several reasons:

+- It helps to analyze and debug error scenarios.
+- We isolate problematic messages for further investigations.
+- We reduce the load on our system if there are multiple (if not thousands) of unprocessable messages.
+- We get improved observability, as we can define alarms for our dead-letter queues to detect failures early.
+- We don’t block the message processing by consuming the same faulty message over and over.